bradsherman/jj.nvim/README.md

 ## About

-This plugin aims to be something like vim-fugitive but for piloting the jj-vcs CLI.
+This plugin aims to be something like vim-fugitive but for driving the jj-vcs CLI.
 The goal is to eventually provide features similar to git status, diffs, and pickers for managing Jujutsu repositories directly from Neovim.

 ![Demo](https://github.com/NicolasGB/jj.nvim/raw/main/assets/demo.gif)